 Our Board Members

-Additionally, Katharine has mentored women and men on salary and promotional negotiations at all levels of corporate organizations.
+Katharine serves on other nonprofit boards focused on education and youth development.
 She is a graduate of University of California, Los Angeles, a San Francisco native, and current resident of Oakland.

 Abigail is an experienced marketing leader with a focus on technology that helps promote financial access.
 She has led teams and launched products for LendingClub and Western Union.